 Use of Information from the Go for the Gold Program by the Vanderbilt Health Plan:

 Vanderbilt University is self-insured for medical insurance, referred to as "The Health Plan".
-The Health Plan will now have access to all Health Assessment information beginning November 1, 2012.
+The Health Plan will now have access to all Health Risk Assessment information beginning November 1, 2012.
 The Health Plan will only use the data in aggregate at the population level and not for personally identifying you or other individuals.
 All data that is evaluated by the Health Plan is done with strict adherence to HIPAA guidelines and to Federal laws.
 All personally-identifiable member information in the database is hidden from the Health Plan, and no individual, or groups of individuals, can be personally identified within the aggregate data at any time.
 The data will be used at an aggregate level for: